-Smaller third- and fourth-year courses and seminars focus on concentrations and delve more deeply into a range of topics such as… global environmental politics, China, the EU, global finance, law, foreign policy, forced migration, and Canadian Charter rights.
+- Smaller third- and fourth-year courses and seminars enable you to delve more deeply into specializations and an array of timely topics such as global environmental politics, foreign policy, development studies, forced migration, and many more.

-Students have access to exciting experiential learning opportunities outside the classroom – to meet, learn from, and work with experts and experienced practitioners in a wide range of settings.
+Carleton Political Science students have exciting experiential learning opportunities outside the classroom – to meet, learn, and work with experts and experienced practitioners in a wide range of settings

-Our co-op program offers students the opportunity to gain hands-on, practical experience and network with a wide variety of employers in Ottawa and around the country.
+- Our popular co-op program gives students hands-on, paid work experience and access to an unparalleled network of employers in Canada’s National Capital Region and around the country.

-Being at Carleton enables students to explore a wide range of volunteer opportunities and clubs and societies, such as the Carleton Political Science Students Society (CPSS), the United Nations Society, the International Relations Society, campus political party associations.
+Being at Carleton enables you to explore a wide range of volunteer opportunities and clubs and societies, such as the Carleton Political Science Society, the United Nations Society, the Carleton International Relations Society, and various campus political party associations.